neville-s-ng/ImageJ-BatchTools/README.md

 	- Adjust channel selection changes the currently selected channel to a different colour
 - Batch Export
 	- Exports all open images as PNG or TIFF
-- Cell Analyser Parameters
-	- Settings should be checked with each experimental analysis before using Cell Analyser
+- Cell Analyser
+	- Obtains area, mean gray value (intensity), and count of positive objects of an open image in up to 3 channels per run, with option for colocalisation based on settings defined by Cell Analyser Parameters parameters tool
+	- Optimal settings will vary per experiment
+	- For each analysis channel, select file channel to analyse (0 for none), dependent mask file channel (0 for none), and whether to perform segmentation (watershed) before analysis.
+Segmentation may assist edge detection in clusters.
+	- Smoothing may help segregate edges on grainy images
+	- Analysis mode can be set to each individual ROI (default), average of all ROI per image, or entire image (per slice per file)
+	- ROI image can be optionally generated per analysis for review
 	- ROI Min and Max can be adjusted by changing "Accept" to "Change" and clicking OK, this requires an open image or a newly opened one to draw example circles to calculate intended areas
-	- Set ROI channel 1 and 2 to the same channel if counting a single labelled target
-	- Set ROI channel 1 to the counterstain (or the smaller area stain) and channel 2 to the mask if counting double labels
-	- Set both ROI channels to 1 if input file is a single channel gray image
-	- Smoothing, Binary and Watershed may help segregate edges of cells particularly with clusters
-	- Entire Image ROI will return the intensity and area of the entire image
-	- Measurement result as summary only will return the total number of objects counted, average mean and intensity rather than every object
-- Cell Analyser
-	- Counts ROIs, areas and intensities with Analyze Particles based on settings defined by the parameters tool, of the currently selected image or a newly opened one
-	- Thresholds for target stain(s) are adjusted with the ImageJ Threshold tool
+	- Per run, thresholds for target ROI channels(s) are manually adjusted by user with the ImageJ Threshold tool
-	- Data is displayed in Summary table and saved as a .csv file in image file location
+	- Data is saved as a .csv file in image file location
+	- Data for each channel and time point/slice if applicable will be stored in area, mean and count tables cross columns, and ROI down rows
 - Batch Cell Analyser
 	- Runs cell analyser on all open/newly opened images
-	- First image is used as configuration for thresholding
+	- First image is used as configuration for thresholding, or optionally set per image
-	- Note that during analysis, the results window will be opened and may interfere with multitasking
-	- Data is displayed in Summary table and saved as .csv file in image file location
+	- Along with per-file .csv data, a summary .csv of data from each file is also generated

 ## Acknowledgements

-All developers and maintainers of the ImageJ community
+All developers and maintainers of the ImageJ community.